MicrosoftDocs/powerbi-docs/articles/powerbi-service-organizational-content-packs-use-and-work-with.md

    ms.author="maggies"/>
 # Work with organizational content packs

-When an organizational content pack is published, all members see the same dashboard, reports, and datasets (unless it's an SSAS data source).
-[Only the creator can edit and republish](powerbi-service-organizational-content-packs-manage-update-delete.md%0A) the content pack.
-However, all users can customize the dashboards and reports, and when those changes are saved, a new *personalized* version of the content pack replaces the original.
+When an organizational content pack is published, all recipients see the same dashboard, reports, Excel workbooks, and datasets (unless it's an SSAS data source).
+[Only the content pack creator can edit and republish](powerbi-service-organizational-content-packs-manage-update-delete.md) the content pack.
+However, all recipients can customize the dashboards and reports, and when those changes are saved, a new *personalized* version of the content pack replaces the original.

 ## Edit an organizational content pack:

-Editing and saving changes to an organizational content pack create a new version of the content pack.
-This personalized version is not visible to others.
+Editing and saving changes to an organizational content pack creates a personalized version of the content pack, not visible to others.

 1. Open the content pack and make a change.
 Power BI lets you know that if you save this change you'll create a personal copy of the content pack.

      ![](media/powerbi-service-organizational-content-packs-use-and-work-with/personalize.png)